 This search query has used:

-The search features of a library database make constructing your search query easier, especially if using the advanced search set-up.
-For example, the boolean operators can usually be selected from a drop-down menu.
-This is evident in the example below showing the search query in the Scopus database where the boolean operators of AND are in place.
+The search features of a library database make constructing your search query easier, especially if using the advanced search option.
+Boolean operators can usually be selected from a drop-down menu.
+This is evident in the example below, showing the search query in a database where the boolean operators of AND are in place.
+Other filters include:

-Note: every database has differing features so utilising the different search strategies and techniques will also differ.
+Note: every database has differing features so utilising the different search strategies and techniques may also differ.